iprokin/sklearn_helpers/README.md

 print(dfYpred.head())
 ```

-### kNN returns std not just mean and plays with pandas as well
+### Example 2, where kNN returns not just mean but also std and keeps friendship with pandas

 ```python